mikaelacaron/Hanko-Git-Workshop/Jokes.md

 * Find someone who cares about you like GitHub does when you try to delete a repo

 * Am I testing my code...
-   * Or is it testing me?
+   * Or is it testing me?????

 * "Go to bed, you'll feel bette rin the morning" is the human equivalent of "Try turning it off and back on again"